lrenn/vine/README.md

 * changing modules - By specifying `:changing "true"` you can have ivy ignore the cache for this particular dependency.

-* `:ivysettings "path/to/ivysettings.xml"` - You can specify your own [ivysettings file](http://ant.apache.org/ivy/history/latest-milestone/settings.html).
+* `:ivy-settings "path/to/ivysettings.xml"` - You can specify your own [ivysettings file](http://ant.apache.org/ivy/history/latest-milestone/settings.html).
 Note that the default clojure and clojars repositories are not automatically added when supplying a custom ivysettings file.
 In addition, any :repositories in project.clj will be added to an ivy chain named "default".

 ## Usage

 See [lein-ivy](https://github.com/lrenn/lein-ivy).

 ## TODO

 Vine and lein-ivy should eventually support all the features of the [Cake Ivy branch](https://github.com/lrenn/cake/wiki/Ivy).
 Currently only resolution is supported.

 ## License